-The following description of the United Airlines Ground Employee 401(k) Plan (the "Plan") is for general information purposes only.
+The following description of the United Airlines Flight Attendant 401(k) Plan (the "Plan") is for general information purposes only.
 Participants should refer to the Plan document for more complete information.

-General and Plan Participants-The Plan is a defined contribution plan covering all employees of United Air Lines, Inc. ("United") who are represented by the International Brotherhood of Teamsters ("Teamsters") and the International Association of Machinists and Aerospace Workers ("IAM") except Mileage Plus, Inc. employees and Maintenance Instructors who participate in the Management and Administrative Plan.
-United is a wholly owned subsidiary of United Continental Holding Inc. ("UCHI").
+General and Plan Participants-The Plan is a defined contribution plan covering all employees of United Air Lines, Inc. ("United") classified as flight attendants and who are represented by the Association of Flight Attendants ("AFA").
+United is a wholly owned subsidiary of United Continental Holdings, Inc. ("UCHI").
 Employees are eligible to become participants on their date of hire.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").

-Trustee and Record Keeper-Fidelity Management Trust Company ("Fidelity" or "Trustee") is the Plan trustee and Fidelity Investments Institutional Operations Company, Inc. ("FIIOC") is the transfer agent and recordkeeper of the Plan.
+Trustee and Recordkeeper-Fidelity Management Trust Company ("Fidelity") is the Plan trustee and Fidelity Investments Institutional Operations Company, Inc. ("FIIOC") is the transfer agent and recordkeeper of the Plan.